KermityOwen/Trash-Muncher-Webapp/readme.md

     │├── urls.py
     │└── viewsets.py
 │ ├── trashusers              # Django app for handling users
-	│├── fixtures               # Contains JSON file that is used to create three teams on startup
+	│├── fixtures
-	│├── migrations
+		│├── teams.json       # JSON file that is used to create three teams on startup │├── migrations
 	│├── __init__.py
 	│├── admin.py